AntonKhorev/osm-dwg-helper/README.md

 Mainly of interest for [DWG members](https://wiki.osmfoundation.org/wiki/Data_Working_Group).
 Reimplements some of [osm-dwg-userscripts] features without requesting/storing OTRS account login/password.

+## Installation

+Currently it's possible to install the extension on Firefox from an xpi file.
+To do so , go to [the latest release page](https://github.com/AntonKhorev/osm-dwg-helper/releases/latest) and open a `osm_dwg_helper-`*`version`*`-fx.xpi` file with Firefox.

+There's also a `osm_dwg_helper-`*`version`*`.zip` file for any browser that supports running unsigned extensions.
+For example, on Chromium you can drag-and-drop it into the *Settings > Extensions* page (`chrome://extensions/`).
+No browsers other than Firefox and Chromium have been tested yet.

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on installing from the source code.

+After a successful installation the extension is going to be available as a sidebar on browsers that support sidebars (*View > Sidebar > DWG Helper* in Firefox) and as a toolbar button opening a popup.

+Automatic updates of the extensions are still not implemented.
+However updating it is likely to be important because the extension relies on the specific markup of certain OSM web pages.
+Changes to those may break the functionality.
+Last known breakage happened on 2021-11-11 before v0.1.0 release.
+You need to update the extension if you're running an older version.

 ## Features

 Overall the goals were: